Michaelangel007/fizzbuzz/README.md

         printf( "Fizz", 123 );
 ```

 ## FizzBuzz Linearization

-If we are trying to minimize space we can linearizing the nested if-else conditions into a linear array.
+If we are trying to minimize space we can linearize the nested if-else conditions into a linear array.
 We convert the if-else-thens into an binary number and thus we end up with an array of 4 elements.

 ```
 #include <stdio.h>